Winning new clients often starts with the right words in the proper format. That’s why Business Email Templates are critically important.

 The key feature for your lead magnet is that it should be geared towards a hyper-specific audience.

-A good lead magnet email will drive people to your website while a generic one will be ignored.
-If it seems irrelevant to the person you’re reaching out they’ll most likely turn down your offer.
+A good lead magnet email will drive people to your website, while a generic one will be ignored.
+If it seems irrelevant to the person you’re contacting, they’ll likely reject your offer.

-With a higher specific audience, you have a higher chance of getting instant interest from your new prospect, in turn increasing your chances of getting a reply from that potential customer.
+With a more specific audience, you have a higher chance of getting instant interest from your new prospect, which in turn increases your chances of getting a reply from that potential customer.

-Remember it’s all about what’s in it for them so it has to focus on solutions, pain points, or an alternative to what they may be using at the moment.
+Remember, it’s all about what’s in it for them, so it has to focus on solutions, pain points, or alternatives to what they may be using at the moment.

 Lead Magnet Promotion Business Email Template